vitalk/flask-humanize/README.md

     {{ datetime.datetime.now()|humanize }} -> сейчас
     ```

-- In order to use UTC time instead of local time for Humanize date and time methods set config:
+- In order to use UTC time instead of local time for humanize date and time methods set config:

     ```python
     HUMANIZE_USE_UTC = True  # default is false